HencoBurger/sirexjs/README.md

 Choose from the following options.

 - **init - Create new project.<br/>**
-  Navigate to your project folder or ask Sirex to create a new project folder structure for you.
+  Navigate to your project folder or ask SirexJs to create a new project folder structure for you.
 - **service - Create new service.<br/>**
   Use this option to create the folder structure and initial code to start developing your new service.
 - **middleware - Create new middleware.<br/>**
   Creates a middleware template function in "src/middleware".

-### Creating a new project
-This option creates and new express application with predefined folder structure.
-The creation process also pre-installs all the packages you would need to get an API up and running.

-### Services
-Creating a new feature is sometimes a tedious process, using the CLI “service” options creates a new service in the main services folder also with a predefined folder structure.

-### Getting started
+### Getting Started
 Create a new service called “user” with an attached API end-point and save data to MongoDB.

 - [Create Service](#create-service)